 In this case you will need to negotiate with your lender about the release of the funds for rebuilding or repair.
-If there is a problem with this process you should get advice about your options.
+If there is a problem with this process, get legal advice about your options.

 We [the insurer] will pay the reasonable costs incurred by you for comparable accommodation for up to 12 months while your building is being rebuilt or repaired.

-- specifically stating a percentage (e.g. 10%) of the value of the policy for which your insurer will cover you for in relation to temporary/emergency accommodation;
+- Specifically stating a percentage (e.g. 10%) of the value of the policy for which your insurer will cover you for in relation to temporary/emergency accommodation;

-- providing for a specific time period within which you will be able to claim in relation to such emergency accommodation;
+- Providing for a specific time period or a “reasonable time” within which you will be able to claim in relation to such emergency accommodation;

-- providing that your insurer will pay for “reasonable costs”.
+- Providing that your insurer will pay for “reasonable costs”.

 When the buildings and/or contents have been destroyed or damaged by any of the insured events covered by your policy, we will pay the reasonable cost of: